Divorce and the Impact of Social Media

 - Don’t post drugs, illegal or otherwise – If a judge has extensive evidence of your drug use, that judge probably won’t award you any custody of your child.
 Even alcohol, medical marijuana, and prescription medications can be used against you in these hearings.
-Thus, stick to posting pictures of your dog and your hot dog legs in front of a pool.
+Stick to posting pictures of your dog and your hot dog legs in front of a pool.

 - Don’t disparage your ex – Talking badly about your ex to your children is known as parental alienation, and can negatively impact your child custody case.
-Plus, constantly posting about your ex may give them grounds for a restraining order.
+Constantly posting about your ex may give them grounds for a restraining order.
 Refrain about publicly discussing your divorce and custody matters as well.

 The Social Media Sites That Can Interfere with a Relationship